A deeper, more critical look at your workforce data can reveal valuable and actionable insights.

 Rather than dive headlong into their HR data, many companies prefer to start with a business goal—lower turnover, higher productivity, faster turnaround—and then work backwards to decide what data they need to collect.

 But companies that choose to invest in comprehensive analytics tools may be surprised by the efficiencies that emerge.
-For example, chocolate manufacturer and retailer Ghirardelli had long struggled to schedule the right amount of labor for deliveries.
+For example, a manufacturing and retail company had long struggled to schedule the right amount of labor for deliveries.
 When deliveries didn't arrive on time, the company would lose money on wasted labor.
 But after implementing ADP's Optimized Scheduler, a solution that uses workforce data to align labor with actual demand, the company was able to keep its labor expense within .1% of its objective, despite a significant sales drop.

 The bottom line